-Use any spare money that you get from cancelling these services to use repaying your debts.
+Use any spare money that you get from canceling these services to use repaying your debts.

 6. Consolidate Your debt

 It can be hard to manage all of your loans and credit cards with debt in several places.
-To make your debt more manageable, you might want to think about consolidating all your cards and loans into one single debt.
+To make your debt more manageable and manage your debt, you might want to think about consolidating all your cards and loans into one single debt.

 This will give you a final end date and make it easier to pay each month.

 If you have been with your energy supplier for a few years, you might be paying too much.
 Shop around and get quotes from different providers.